DFE-Digital/publish-teacher-training-prototype/README.md

 ## Working locally

 - In Terminal, change the path to the repository
-- Type `npm start`  and start the application
+- Type `npm run dev`  and start the application

 ## Generating data

 The prototype uses JSON files to store data and includes a set of seed data.

-The seed data is copied to the working data directory when you run `npm install`.
+The seed data is copied to the working data directory (`app/data/dist`) when you run `npm install`.

 You can also regenerate the data: